Design & Visual Storytelling...

 The Week Junior / The Week

-Editorial Brand & Art Direction
+Editorial Design System & Audience-Led Art Direction

 Overview /